-The hotel doesn’t have a trendy bone in its sturdy, six-story limestone body, so it comes as a surprise that it’s just over ten years old (Lehmann Brothers, in happier times, was a previous occupant).
+The hotel doesn’t have a trendy bone in its sturdy, six-story limestone body, so it comes as a surprise that it’s less than 20 years old (Lehmann Brothers, in happier times, was a previous occupant).

-Rooms: Forget cutting edge or chic.
-Rooms are traditional, but not fuddy-duddy.
+Rooms: Rooms are traditional.
 Adjectives like clean, homey and pleasant came to mind in the rooms I saw.
 Consider the wall-mounted wood headboards, white sheets accented with a coppery throw, gold bed skirts, mini-print wallpaper and subtly patterned carpeting.
 The only overtly granny touch was the elaborate gold-framed mirror.

 Queen-bed rooms are just about big enough for two people, and the king-bed rooms are spacious – disclaimer coming – by New York standards.
 I liked the old-style lead-paned windows, dressed with shades and, more conventionally, print curtains with a valence.
 The bathrooms feature white pedestal sinks and tub/shower combos.

 Amenities: Complimentary continental breakfast; free WiFi; small fitness center in the basement with a sauna and steam room.